Visiting the Peles Castle in Romania: Everything You Need to Know

 Lighting fixture fit for the King (because, yes, they also had electricity!)

-There is definitely a lot more to see and learn about the Palace, but I don’t want to spoil everything for you.
+There is a lot more to see and learn about the Palace, but I don’t want to spoil everything for you.
 However, there are two more important photos that I want to share:

 royal robe at Peles castle